- Full-time faculty: 20

 Degrees And Programs

-The Department is home to one of the nation’s leading fluid dynamics research programs.
+- The Department is home to one of the nation’s leading fluid dynamics research programs.
 Fluid dynamics research impacts transportation, energy, medicine, weather prediction, and many other fields.

-An expert in computational fluid dynamics, Professor Elias Balaras is using high performance parallel computing to conduct research on cardiovascular blood flow mechanics and hemodynamics of biomedical devices.
+- An expert in computational fluid dynamics, Dr. Elias Balaras is using high performance parallel computing to conduct research on cardiovascular blood flow mechanics and hemodynamics of biomedical devices.
 His research aims to improve understanding of cardiovascular disease and develop tools for surgical planning such as one that would allow surgeons to do virtual surgery and optimize the procedure for each patient before performing the actual operation.

-Professor Kausik Sarkar is collaborating with a colleague from Boston University to develop new ultrasound-based molecular imaging of diseases.
+- Dr. Kausik Sarkar is collaborating with a colleague from Boston University to develop new ultrasound-based molecular imaging of diseases.
 The project aims to engineer tiny lipid-coated bubbles that are targeted to specific diseases and can be injected into a patient; once injected, the bubbles will attach themselves to the diseased part of the body and show up in the ultrasound image.